 of residential colleges and universities offer online courses to students who live on campus.
 Source.

-of college president report that more than half of their undergraduate students have taken an online course.
+of college presidents report that more than half of their undergraduate students have taken an online course.
 Source.

 of online institutions based at community colleges use student evaluations.
 Source.